AlbertWhite/site-v2.0/src/data/blogs/passportJS.md

 - [Passport.js](http://passportjs.org): build login authentication
 - [NodeMailer.js](http://expressjs.com): send email with node(used while signup and reset password)
 - [Mongoose.js](http://mongoosejs.com): used for manipulating mongodb
-- [EJS](http://www.embeddedjs.com)>: used for rendering data from server on client
+- [EJS](http://www.embeddedjs.com): used for rendering data from server on client

-In order to host mongodb, I use the service from [mlab](https://mlab.com/).
+In order to host mongodb, the service from [mlab](https://mlab.com/) is used.

 [Here](https://github.com/AlbertWhite/node-login) is the git repo for the demo.
-Happy reading!
+Happy coding!